lkirk121/lkirk121.github.io/_posts/2024-12-23-Home-for-the-Holidays.md

 ![Inuvik](https://www.dropbox.com/scl/fi/fz6nyyi4d35gvfjo276kd/635799088846949044_Final.jpg?rlkey=abrhhkro78ylc1i98kj0x7ri4&st=l74e96ky&raw=1)

-“You see these nieghbourhoods?” he pointed to the area between Inuvik’s hospital, the town administrative buildings, and the downtown shops and restaurants.
-The streets and hoses looked typical of a southern Ontario suburb.
+“You see these nieghbourhoods?” he pointed to the small south-western part of town, between Inuvik’s hospital and the town administrative buildings.

 “That’s where all the people with administrative jobs live.”
+The streets and hoses looked typical of a southern Ontario suburb.

 Then he pointed to another part of the city, that looked much less residential.